Posted by Lydia Excell, Trainee Solicitor

 This resulted in customers having a false sense of security because they believed that they would receive investment returns which were in fact unrealistic and not proportionate.

-It is now understood that many cases of endowment mortgage mis-selling occurred as a result of the incentives offered to advisors who were paid large commissions for selling endowment mortgages.
+It is now understood that many cases of endowment mortgage mis-selling occurred as a result of the incentives offered to advisers who were paid large commissions for selling endowment mortgages.

 The aim of any compensation awarded is to ascertain the overall loss caused by the negligence and to put the affected party back in the position they would have been had they never taken out the endowment policy.
 This would effectively put the customer back into the position they would have been had they not taken out the mis-sold endowment mortgage, i.e. as if they had opted for a classic repayment mortgage.